For Private Parties please call Tracy to schedule a time and date,

-2. Improved alignment and pain relief:You can practice and traditional yoga poses in the hammock, such as downward dog, with a lift that allows postural refinement.
+2. Improved alignment and pain relief:You can practice traditional yoga poses in the hammock, such as downward dog, with a lift that allows postural refinement.
 When inverted, the combination of the hammock and gravity can allow therapeutic respite from spinal compression and a chance at relief to those experiencing back pain.
-While being inverted isn’t medically appropriate for everyone, I’ve found that some modified or gentle use of the hammock as the prop generally is, no matter the ability level.
+While being inverted isn’t medically appropriate for everyone, Modified or gentle use of the hammock as the prop generally is, no matter the ability level.

 3. Encourages body awareness, focus and a meditative practice:The mobility of the hammock and change in spatial orientation of poses encourages individuals to focus on the present moment.
 When taking a pose in an aerial yoga hammock, one might find it difficult to allow the mind to wander as the aerial version of the pose raises the requisite of focus, balance, coordination and recalibration of the body positioning.

 4. Increases adventure and playfulness:In his book, PLAY, clinical researcher Stuart Brown, MD demonstrates that play is integral to our health and wellness.
 Brown says, “The beneficial effects of getting just a little true play can spread through our lives, actually making us more productive and happier in everything we do.”
 The aerial hammock added to a yoga practice can create a sense of adventure, cultivate self-trust and add playfulness to life for better mind and body health and life quality.

 5. Inspires positive life changes:There are students who struggle with the perceived vulnerability of letting go and placing full trust into the hammock.
 But such effort is the work of life.
 Opening to the experience in yoga class can teach the ability to access an even keel and steady breath if life itself turns you on your head.
 Brene Brown, Ph.D., says her research indicates that “vulnerability is the birthplace of innovation, creativity and change.”
 Allowing vulnerability into your yoga practice as a learning platform can inspire your life in the best of ways.

 6. Calms the nervous system and offers support:The hammock has a profound calming effect on the nervous system.
 The suspension offers the option to gently rock while the fabric provides soothing compression to the skin, which stimulates circulation and encourages the relaxation response of the parasympathetic nervous system.
 Lying within the welcoming fold of the hammock, one is able to rest in full awareness on the sensory delight of the experience.
 You are literally lifted upward, held close, and fully accepted amidst free space for flight.